ritushreedas2002/NOTES/C++ Notes.md

 ## Friend Class
 A friend class in C++ is a class that is given access to the private and protected members of another class.
 By declaring a class as a friend, all member functions of the friend class can access the private and protected data of the class that declares the friendship.
+Remember, friendship in C++ is not mutual, i.e., if class A is friend class of class B, this does not mean class B is friend class of class A.

 **Syntax:**
 ```cpp